 To be eligible to serve as a Director, a person must be a bona fide resident of the municipality which the Director is to represent for at least one year before the date of the appointment and shall continue in that residency to remain qualified to serve as a Director.

-A Director shall have substantial business, financial, or professional experience relevant to the operation of a business entity or public transportation system.

 Upon appointment to the board, a Director shall take and subscribe to the oath of office required under section 1 of article XV of the state constitution of Oklahoma.

-An individual who is not of good moral character or who has been convicted of, pled guilty or no contest to, or forfeited bail concerning a felony under the laws of this state, any other state, or the United States shall not be appointed or remain as a member of the board.
+An individual who has been convicted of, pled guilty or no contest to, or forfeited bail concerning a felony under the laws of this state, any other state, or the United States shall not be appointed or remain as a member of the board.

 A Director shall discharge the duties of the position in a nonpartisan manner, in good faith, in the best interests of the regional district, and with the degree of diligence, care, and skill that an ordinarily prudent person would exercise under similar circumstances in a like position.
 A Director shall not make or participate in making a decision, or in any way attempt to use his or her position as a Director to influence a decision, on a matter before the Authority in which the member is directly or indirectly interested.
 A Director shall not be interested directly or indirectly in any contract with the Authority or the department that would cause an actual or potential conflict of interest between a public duty and a private interest.
 A Director shall comply by all applicable constitutional provisions, statutes, and ethical rules relating to conflicts of interest.
 To the extent not covered by applicable constitutional provisions, statutes, or rules, a Director shall also be prohibited from the following: